-We want you to be fully informed before you decide to replace your roof.
+We want you to be fully informed before you decide to repair or replace your roof.
 There are some concerns and misconceptions that come up when it comes time to replace your roof.
 We’ve answered our most commonly asked questions below.
 If you don’t see your question answered, please reach out, and we’d be happy to speak with you.

 Q: How will you make sure no one gets hurt on the job site?

 A: Garabar has a comprehensive safety policy that protects homeowners from the risks of a job site related injury or accident.
 We set up safety barriers and shields, when necessary, and there’s always a roofing foreman on the job, making sure proper protocol is being followed.
 Our safety protocol follows industry-standard OSHA policies.
 All employees are drug tested, and supervisors are trained in First Aid and CPR.